 Himachal Pradesh is a state in Northern India, located in the Western Himalayas.
 It is consisted of 12 districts with Shimla being the state capital.
 Mountainous and forested, Himachal Pradesh is famous for its natural beauty.
-People mostly rely on tourism and agriculture for income.
-With the total population of around 7 million people, Himachal Pradesh has one of the highest proportion of Hindu population of 95.45%.
+With the total population of around 7 million people, people mostly rely on tourism and agriculture for income.
 (NGO, Internship, Himachal Pradesh, India)

-Dharamsala is the closest district headquarters to our centres in Naddi and Rait.
+Dharamshala is the closest district headquarters to our centres in Kangra city and nearby villages.
 It is one of India’s most popular hill stations and is home to His Holiness the XI Dalai Lama, so it has been a haven for both Tibetan refugees and foreign Buddhists since the 1960s.
 Today, its unique culture and wonderful views attract tens of thousands of foreign and local tourists each year.

 EduCARE centers in Himachal Pradesh

-The weather warm and pleasant during summers, whilst cool in the evenings.
-During the monsoon season there is heavy tropical rain, and in the winter it is quite cold with periods of wind and snow.
+The weather is warm and pleasant during summers, whilst cool in the evenings.
+During the monsoon season there is heavy tropical rain, and in the winter it is quite cold with periods of wind and may be an occasional snow.

 Rait is a small village located within the Kangra Valley of the Himachal Pradesh.
 A 45 minute bus ride from Dharamshala, Rait is found within the plains of the river basin.
 The village offers panoramic views of the Himalayas and is surrounded by wide, open fields, with varying hues of yellow and green, where local farmers harvest wheat in the summer and rice in the winter.
 The main road intersects the village and is decorated with fruit and veg. stands, tea stalls, fabric shops, general stores, mechanics, and a busy bus stand.